istio/istio.io/README.md

 To creating a new patch release, you need to

 1. Run `make release-A.X.Y`, where `A.X.Y` is the name of the release.
+If it is a security patch, run `SECURITY_PATCH=true make release-A.X.Y`, which will prevent the branch from grabbing latest docs.

 1. Complete the release note for the release by editing the generated markdown file `content/en/news/releases/A.X.x/announcing-A.X.Y/index.md`.
 This is where you describe the changes in the release.
 Please look at other existing files for example content and layout.